Friars Senior Society

-The Friars Senior Society of the University of Pennsylvania, commonly nicknamed Friars, is the oldest undergraduate secret society at the University of Pennsylvania in Philadelphia, Pennsylvania.
-(Note: "Founded in 1899, Friars is the younger of the two and has thirty members, equal to Sphinx, started earlier that year.")
+The Friars Senior Society, commonly nicknamed Friars, is one of the oldest senior societies at the University of Pennsylvania in Philadelphia, Pennsylvania.
+(Note: "Founded in 1899, Friars is the older of the two and has twenty members, while the Sphinx, which got under way in 1900, has the largest membership with twenty-five.")
 Founded in 1899, it recognizes student leaders who have made a significant contribution to the university in all areas of campus life.
 The organization remains the most active secret senior society at the university with over 2,000 alumni in the United States and 24 countries throughout the world.

 History

 First led by Daniel S. Keller Jr., Friars was created "to firmly establish uncompromising democracy in all class, college, and University activities."
 In the early years, when violent class contests existed between freshmen and sophomores, Friars served as marshals during these fights.
 The organization was initially restricted to male leaders, with the first co-ed class formed in the spring of 1971.
 Throughout its storied history, Friars have shaped many aspects of Penn life, such as adding straw hats to Hey Day in 1949 and creating Spring Fling in 1975.

 Member wearing a black hat with the society's emblem, circa 1939.

 Each full class consists of 30 to 36 seniors.
 Friars promotes interaction between those from all walks of life who have given their time and energies to making the university what it is; hence, the name Friars, for those who sacrifice their time during college for meaningful activities.
 The Friars Graduate Board governs the group and organizes activities for both undergraduate and graduate members.